 Black credit cards are designed for people with high incomes who also spend a lot on credit cards each month.
 You can see this in the application requirements, which include minimum incomes of around S$120,000 or more.
 You will also need to have a good or excellent credit rating.

 But meeting the application requirements doesn’t necessarily mean you should get a black credit card.
 If you rarely use credit, for example, you won’t be able to make the most of the benefits.
 This could mean that the annual fee costs you more than any value you get from the card.
-On the other hand, if you’re a big spender, frequent flyer or someone who will take advantage of features such as travel insurance and airport lounge access, the benefits could help offset the costs of getting a black credit card.
+On the other hand, if you’re a big spender, frequent flyer or someone who will take advantage of multiple features, the benefits could help offset the costs of getting a black credit card.

-Figuring out whether or not you should get a black credit card can be hard, so we’ve come up with some questions to consider when you’re comparing your options.
+Figuring out whether or not you should get this type of card can be hard, so we’ve come up with some questions to consider when you’re comparing your options.

-- How many of the features will you actually use?
+How many of the features will you actually use?
 It’s great to have access to the wide range of features that black credit cards offer but the value comes from actually using them.
-If you consider what features you want and how often you will use them, you can also work out whether or not a black credit card is worth it for you.

-- Is there a black credit card you actually want?
+Is there a black credit card you actually want?
 It’s important to find a credit card that ticks as many of your boxes as possible.
-Comparing a range of cards before applying will help make sure you choose the right one for your circumstances either way.
+Comparing a range of cards before applying will help make sure you choose the right one for your circumstances.

 How to compare black credit cards

 Black credit cards may have high flying features and rewards but they are essentially the same as any other credit card with a high credit limit.
 This means comparing them is incredibly important for finding the right card for you.
-So here are the major factors you’ll need to consider to compare black credit cards:
+So, here are the major factors you’ll want to consider:

 For example, the UOB Visa Infinite Card can earn UNI$ and you have the option of converting into Krisflyer miles.
 Take some time to look at the different reward program options, and particularly the number of points you’ll earn per S$1, so you can tell which one will give you the best bang for your buck.